SpotOnInc/java-nats/README.md

 It has no external dependencies.
 I replaced some JDK classes not available in Android API 21 with implementations based on available JDK classes.

-## Kotlin Coroutines

-Kotlin and coroutine support will be added shortly

 ## A Note on Versions